 The new Republic also instituted changes resulting in a new social and legal system, a new system for weights and measures, and a new calendar.
 The new calendar was influenced by Enlightenment ideas and created using the fundamental blocks of natural constants, multiples of ten, and Latin and ancient Greek derivations.
 They also decided that new French era would commence on 22 September 1792 (one day after the Convention abolished the monarchy) and they used the Roman Numeral I to indicate the first year of the republic.

-The first year of the new Republican calendar was slated to begin at midnight between the 21st and 22nd of September 1792 and to end at midnight between the 21st and 22nd of September 1793.
+The first year of the new French Republican calendar was slated to begin soon after the horrendous murder of the Princesse de Lamballe.
+The new calendar began at midnight between the 21st and 22nd of September 1792 and ended at midnight between the 21st and 22nd of September 1793.
 However, “the Republican Calendar was first used on the 26th of November, 1793, and was discontinued on the 31st of December, 1805, when the Gregorian Calendar was again used.”
 One English paper wrote about France’s new Republican calendar in 1798 in not so pleasant terms:

 “This was intended to root from the poor tyrannized people the very memory of religion; to dry up the only source of comfort they had left.
 They had been robbed of all they possessed in the world, and their inexorable tyrants wished to rob them of every hope in the next.
 Some say that this calendar itself was composed by an apostate priest; others that it was the work of a writer of farces named des Moulins.”